Using Groups in Search Builder¶

 For any search that you run, there will always be a Group condition to hold all other conditions.
 Whenever you create a new search, the dialog with the list of Conditions will open automatically.
 If you do not select a Condition and run the search with an empty Group, you will get everybody in the database, except for deceased people.

 So, you need to select a Condition and save it to the Group in order to filter the list.
-To add other Conditions click the green +Condition button.
+To add other Conditions, click the green +Condition button.

-Then once you have a condition, and configure it, you click the Save button.
+Then once you have a condition, and configure it, click the Save button.
 If you don’t save the condition, it will not get added to the search.

 You can change the Condition after you have added it to your search by clicking on the name of the Condition, then clicking on the drop down arrow and selecting Change Condition.

-A Group condition has three types of comparisons that affect how conditions are combined within the group.
+A Group condition has four types of comparisons that affect how conditions are combined within the group.
 The default comparison is Match All.
 This means that all conditions must be true within the group for the person to pass through the filter and show up in your results.

 The comparisons are:

 - Match All - all conditions must be true for the person to be included